 According to Bain Consulting-“Global Diamond Industry Research Report 2020-2021”, the global production of lab-made rough diamonds in 2020 is about 6-7 million carats.

 Lab-grown diamonds and natural diamonds are of the same substance.
-From a scientific point of view, they are both composed of carbon elements, and the hardness of Morse 10.
+From a scientific point of view, they are both composed of carbon elements and the hardness of Morse 10.
 There is no difference in their physical properties and chemical composition.
-GIA and IGI, the two jewellery authorities, have now recognized the identity of lab diamonds as "diamonds" and can issue an identification certificate based on the 4C standard of diamonds.
+GIA and IGI, the two jewelry authorities, have now recognized the identity of lab diamonds as "diamonds" and can issue an identification certificate based on the 4C standard of diamonds.
 Not only ordinary professionals but even some testing institutions cannot identify it from natural diamonds.

 Memorial diamonds are made from carbon elements extracted from the ashes or hair of people or pets.
 The carbon must be processed to very high purity to create jewelry-quality memorial diamonds from human and pet ashes or hair.
 In a laboratory environment, sterilized ashes or hair are loaded into a transparent, high-temperature induction furnace (temperature 5,400 degrees Celsius), and special instruments are used to extract the carbon.
 This step is vital for the manufacturing of memorial diamonds and directly determines the color of the finished memorial diamond.